don-bi/PROKEMON/README.md

 ### 5/31/2022 ###
 Donald: Added exp csv for later implementation and also added more images for battle uis and exp bar.
 Added a new pixel that'll be used for everything now.

+### 6/1/2022 ###
+Donald: Started working on loading in exp.csv for level ups.

+### 6/2/2022 ###
+Donald: Finished loading in exp.csv and initialized the data for Pokemon classes.
+Changed battle Uis to better ones and made the exp bar show on them.
+Started working on battle comments slowly animating.